-The centre board has normally enough antifouling for the first 3 to 4 seasons; you will then have to lift the boat with a crane, to clean and antifoul the centreboard.
+The centreboard normally has enough antifouling for the first 3 to 4 seasons.
+You will then have to lift the boat with a crane, to clean and antifoul the centreboard.

-Copper coat only needs high-pressure cleaning and if the boat stay in the water, clean the Copper coat surface 2 or 3 times a year by hand with fx a sponge to clean pots, use the green "sanding" part on the sponge.
+Coppercoat only needs high-pressure cleaning, and if the boat stays in the water, clean the Copper coat surface 2 or 3 times a year by hand with e.g., a sponge to clean pots.
+Use the green "sanding" part on the sponge or sandpaper grit 180 or finer.